panuph/jquery.onepages.js/README.md

 jquery.onepages.js
 ==================

 A jquery library for controlling (hide/show) pages in a one page HTML.
+Use it the way you like it as long as what you are doing is legal.
+Comments and suggestions via Git Issues or, even better, Pull Requests are very much welcome.

 examples
 ========